geaaru/molecules/README.md

 # Requirements

-For build ISO images is required kernel module for squashfs xz compression.
+For build ISO images is required kernel module with squashfs xz compression.

 Example of error if module is not present:
 ```